telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/Export/excel-export-server-side.md

 >
 > The approach demonstrated in this article is now deprecated in favor of the [server-side processing concept]({% slug excelexport_gridhelper_aspnetmvc %}#use-server-side-processing).

-The example below demonstrates how to export the Kendo UI Grid data as an Excel document by implementing it through the NPOI open-source library as well as the Microsoft OpenXML SDK.
+The following example demonstrates how to export the Kendo UI Grid data as an Excel document by implementing it through the NPOI open-source library as well as the Microsoft OpenXML SDK.

-To see the example on how to export to Excel on the server side, refer to [this project](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/excel-export-server-side).
+To see the example, refer to the project on how to [export to Excel on the server side](https://github.com/telerik/ui-for-aspnet-mvc-examples/tree/master/grid/excel-export-server-side).

 ## See Also